 Dr. Katherine Massa and Dr. Shilpa Babbar examined the impact of meditation on NICU moms, in The American Journal of Perinatology.
 The study was a randomized control trial examining the effect of meditation on the breastmilk supply of women delivering preterm infants.
 The meditation group engaged in daily use of a mindfulness-focused meditation app in addition to routine lactation support.
 For women engaging in frequent meditation, the study found that mothers produced 7.5 oz more breastmilk per day, and had reduced symptoms of postpartum depression, as compared to those without a meditation practice.

-UCSF recently conducted a study examining infants whose mothers participated in a mindfulness-based program during pregnancy.
+Not only can mindfulness support maternal mental health—UCSF recently conducted a study examining infants whose mothers participated in a mindfulness-based program during pregnancy.
 The study found that babies whose mothers participated in the study had healthier stress responses at 6 months old.
 Like most women, I never learned of the benefits meditating every day could have on my own child; I only found out after giving birth.

 The researchers studied 135 mother-infant dyads from low-income, racially and ethnically diverse backgrounds who were experiencing high stress.
 After an eight-week mindfulness program, the babies who participated developed more self-soothing behavior compared to those who didn’t, and recovered faster from stressful interactions on a cardiovascular level

 After living through a distressing pregnancy and depleting NICU stay, I can say without a doubt that my own postpartum experience in using mindfulness has helped me be a more patient parent.
 Taking those moments for myself was crucial in how I responded to my baby’s needs.
 As new moms, we don’t realize how important maintaining peace of mind is in surviving those initial newborn months—but it’s when we need it the most.